Remote Hiring Toolkit

 - Virtual Interviewing Best Practices Guide

 - Additional Resources

 Hiring during the COVID-19 pandemic can be challenging.
 These tools and links will help guide you through the remote hiring process to ensure that you and the applicants have a positive experience.

 Option 1 (recommended): Replace the traditional first round of phone interviews with a one-way, video interview using a tool called Spark Hire.
+Learn more about Spark Hire.
 Once candidates have completed their interviews and you have selected your top candidates, you can invite them to a live, two-way interview using Spark Hire or Zoom.